Aishwarya-Narayanan03/Kubernetes_Cluster/Spin and explore minikube clusters.md

 The namespaces that get created by default, it shows the kube-node-lease, kube-public, and kube-system.
 Namespaces are way to isolate and manage applications and services.

+ `kubectl get pods -A`
+ Pods that get installed when we spin up the minikube cluster.  `-A` helps to see pods in every namespace.
+These pods are how containers run in Kubernetes.

+  `kubectl get services -A`
+Services acts as the load balancers within the clusters and direct traffic to pods.